This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re visiting Sherwood Forest for Robin Hood, then I would recommend this trail.

 Not only is there the Major Oak but there are also some cool signs and Robin Hood-themed things along the way which is pretty cool.

 Sherwood Forest walks

 Depending on your energy levels and time, there are even more walking trails that you can take.

-There is also a Greenwood Trail that takes around an hour where the foliage changes seasonally, or go for gold on their 4 mile Wildwood Trail.
-This will take you around the forest passed many of its highlights.
+There is also a Greenwood Trail that takes around an hour where the foliage changes seasonally, or goes for gold on their 4-mile Wildwood Trail.
+This will take you around the forest past many of its highlights.

 7. Try your hand at archery!